Note: For new registrations (both primary and secondary), beta.20+ is required.

-Note: Only beta.12 (and newer) works.
-Any older version can’t connect to the Signal servers!
+Note: Only beta.12+ works.
+Any older version can’t connect to the Signal servers at all!

 Whisperfish is an advanced but unofficial Signal client.
 Whisperfish should be in a usable state for many users, but is still considered beta quality software ; make sure to always have the latest version!
 Also, check our Wiki and feel free to contribute to it!
 Currently, mimimum supported SailfishOS version is 3.4.
 We intend to keep compatibility with 3.3 for as long as humanly possible.
 The build for SailfishOS 3.x is located in a separate OpenRepos application.